While it sounds intimidating and highly formal, a Power of Attorney is actually a relatively simple (but very important)

 Depending on the State that a person lives in, the powers that can be delegated to an Attorney or the conditions to make an enduring power of attorney may vary.
 As such, it is advisable to consult each set of laws separately.

 If you choose to create your Powers of Attorney with Safewill, you can take comfort knowing that they have been tailored to each State, and our hints will provide information relevant to your State as you complete your document.

 Your Will and your Powers of Attorney function at different times to carry out the right decisions for you and safeguard your wishes.

 Powers of Attorney come into effect while you are still alive but lack capacity to make decisions for yourself.
 Under the Power of Attorney documents, you appoint a nominated person to make decisions on your behalf that affect either your financial or health affairs (or both).
 The effect of the Power of Attorney ends when you pass away.

 Your Will, on the other hand, only comes into effect once you pass away.
 Under your Will, you appoint an Executor to carry out the wishes in your Will, and manage the transfer of your assets to the required beneficiaries upon your death.

 Life is unpredictable, and part of being an adult is putting plans into place that cover scenarios of decision making disability which you may not want to think about.
-Power of Attorney appointments represent crucial legal documents which ensures a trusted family member, friend or associate is authorised to step in when needed and manage your affairs on your behalf.
+Power of Attorney appointments represent crucial legal documents which ensures a trusted family member, friend or associate, is authorised to step in when needed.

-Powers of Attorney are particularly important if something were to happen to you, and allow you to feel confident for any future where aren't able to make decisions that need to be made for your best interest.
+Powers of Attorney are particularly important if something unexpected were to happen- allowing you to feel confident for any future where aren't able to make decisions that need to be made for your best interest.
 In this situation: